Winner takes all.

 That was just plain mean.
 Max expressed her censure for this decision through the fire welling in her eyes.
 Fang pretended not to notice the storm directed at him.
 It was just an innocent dare, after all.
-It wasn't his fault Nudge had a crush she never acted on.
+It wasn't his fault Nudge had a crush that she never acted on.

 One of Iggy's arms rested around Nudge's waist to keep her from slipping off.
-Had he been able to see it, Iggy probably would have teased Nudge for the blush on her face for weeks to come.
+Had he been able to see it, Iggy would have teased Nudge for the blush on her face for weeks to come.
 This incident was already going on his list for a while yet.

 In a mumble, Nudge made the brazen choice to continue digging the hole deeper.
 "Angel, truth or dare?"
 That couldn't go too wrong, could it?

 Max really should learn to leave that question out of her vocabulary.

 Angel pondered for a few seconds before she decided on dare, cheerfully bobbing her head in finality of her choice.
 Nudge sucked her lower lip between her teeth as she tried to come up with something decent enough for Angel.
 Finally, she snapped her fingers.
 "Read Iggy's mind!"